Text to Binary Converter

 How many bits is one character in binary?

-Why is each letter 8 bits?
+Why is an ASCII letter shown as 8 bits?

 How do I read or decode binary by hand?